 Judahite Shrine of Tel Arad from 8th century B.C.E. has residue of cannabis and of frankincense

-A study published in Tel Aviv reveals that Marijuana residues were found at the shrine of Tel Arad.
+A study published in Tel Aviv in 2020 reveals that Marijuana residues were found at the shrine of Tel Arad.
 The residues from two altars were analyzed at two labs, revealing Frankincense and, on one altar, Marijuana mixed with dung.
 As authors Eran Arie, Baruch Rosen, and Dvory Namdar speculate, the animal dung was probably used to heat hashish (a dried resin of cannabis), enabling its effects to spread among worshippers.
 They conclude, “This is the first known evidence of hallucinogenic substance found in the Kingdom of Judah.”

 Tel Arad was excavated in the 1960’s.
 As Miriam Aharoni, Ze’ev Herzog, and Anson F. Rainey noted in their 1987 article (“Arad—An Ancient Israelite Fortress with a Temple to Yahweh”, , March/April 1987), The Israelite fortress in Tel Arad contained the first Israelite temple ever discovered in an archaeological excavation.
 They discuss how Solomon probably built the first fortress on the site in the tenth century B.C.E.